MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/WebAss Specification.md

 ### Assignment objective:

 Design and implement a web site.
-Specifically, to write a home page for yourself including information about your past, future aspirations and a reflection on your design.
+Specifically, to write a [[Home]] page for yourself including information about your past, future aspirations and a reflection on your design.

 This assignment tests 2 main skills - creating a live working web site and demonstrating some basic HTML/CSS skills.